 Radiation therapy for melanoma skin cancer

 Radiation therapy is treatment with high-energy rays (such as x-rays) to kill cancer cells.
 External beam radiation focuses radiation from outside the body on the skin tumor.
 The treatment is much like getting an x-ray, but the radiation is stronger.
 The treatment itself is painless.
 Each treatment lasts only a few minutes, but the setup time – getting you into place for treatment – usually takes longer.

 Radiation is not often used to treat the tumor that started on the skin.
 But it may be used on nearby lymph node areas after surgery to try to prevent the cancer from coming back.
 It may also be used to treat cancer that has come back, either in the skin or lymph nodes if the cancer can’t all be removed by surgery.

-Radiation can also be used to treat distant spread or to relieve symptoms of cancer that has spread to the brain or the bones.
+Radiation can also be used to relieve symptoms of cancer that has spread to the brain or the bones.
 Radiation used this way is not meant to cure the cancer, but it may help shrink it for a time to control some of the symptoms.